The Learner Support Fund (LSF) is available as a way of giving support to learners in low income households.

 Staff will also be able to check whether our 16-18 students are eligible for free meals.

-Some 16-17 years olds who receive certain benefits themselves or are in care may be eligible for bursary payments of £30 per week straight into their bank accounts if they maintain 80% attendance.
+Some 16-18 years olds who receive certain benefits themselves or are in care may be eligible for a weekly bursary payment straight into their bank accounts if they maintain 80% attendance.